We use advanced biochemistry to extract your DNA as a solid powder. You then get preserved in artificial amber—a polymer inspired by nature.

 Your DNA then goes in a capsule made by our partners at Arch Mission.
 Included is a biosphere biobank with DNA from many species and a knowledge archive including all of Wikipedia.
 It's a backup of Earth.

 You'll track your spacecraft as it slings into lunar orbit.
-You descend to the Moon on the Peregrine lander by Astrobotic.
-You'll watch live as you touch down near the North Pole of the Moon.
+You then descend to the Moon on a lander shared with NASA missions.
+You'll watch live as you touch down on the surface of the Moon.
 You then stay forever.

-Perhaps our descendants will carry the capsule, and your genetic code, with them when they set sail for the stars.
-When humanity leaves the solar system in search of another world we'll take with us the genetic code of our home planet.
+The possibilities are unlimited!
+Perhaps our descendants will carry the capsule, and your genetic code, with them as they set sail for the stars.
+When humanity leaves the solar system, we could use this blueprint of our home planet to cultivate a new world.